Jo Trigg

-Jo's ideal client is a couple, family, or gender expansive individual who is curious about therapy.
-Ideally, the person, couple, or family are willing to wonder what changes are possible; they may be surprised what can be accomplished when thinking about a problem differently.
+Jo's ideal client is a couple or family who is curious about therapy.
+Ideally, the couple or family are willing to wonder what changes are possible; they may be surprised what can be accomplished when thinking about a problem differently.

 Jo completed Ackerman Institute for the Family's Dual Program in 2020.
 Jo's therapy approach is rooted in the Ackerman Relational Approach (ARA), which emphasizes understanding relational patterns, and collaborating with the therapist in their understanding.
 The ARA focuses on empowering families and couples find ways to recognize, repair, or restructure entrenched patterns, which can become unstuck as long as couples and families are equipped with the right tools.
 Prior to attending Ackerman, Jo worked as a family therapist at a child welfare agency, and eventually, supervised that program.
 Jo brings extensive families and couples therapy experience to the therapy space.